verchik13/candidate-project-qa-automation/README.md

      Then patient click on the See More Details

      And verify that patient is able to see the list of cervices, doctors name and available time for making an appointment

+   6) Given patient Log in to ZoomCare or on Schedrul ZoomCare page

+     When patient select my location Boise, ID

+     Then patient select Adult Covid-19 Screening

+     Verify that patient doesn't have option Clinic Care and Chat Care